GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: Appendix

-To better understand the distinction between top-tier and lower-tier models, we examined a set of representative cases where strong models predicted correctly but weaker models failed, as illustrated in the Figure~\ref{fig:appendix_strong_model_better}.
-Specifically, we selected the top-5 models on the leaderboard—Gemini-2.5-Pro, Gemini-2.5-Flash, Qwen2.5-VL-72B-Instruct, Gemma-3-12B-it, and Gemma-3-27B-it—as well as the bottom-5 models—GPT-4o, LLaMA-4-Scout, Qwen2.5-VL-7B-Instruct, GPT-4.1-Nano, and GPT-4o-Mini.
+To better understand the distinction between top-tier and lower-tier models, we examined a set of representative examples where strong models predicted correctly, but weaker models failed, as illustrated in the Figure~\ref{fig:appendix_strong_model_better}.
+Specifically, we selected the top-5 models on the leaderboard as well as the bottom-5 models.
 We then extracted examples where the top-5 models outperformed the bottom-5 models.
 These images generally do not contain prominent or unique landmarks that can be easily recognized.
 Instead, they often depict environments that require reasoning over subtle contextual cues--such as vegetation types, architectural style, road structures, or geographic textures--to infer the location.
 This suggests that strong models may better leverage fine-grained reasoning and background knowledge beyond surface-level features.
 The presence of such challenging samples highlights a promising direction for future model development: expanding training and evaluation on these harder cases.
 By doing so, upcoming systems may gain robustness and achieve more consistent performance across diverse scenarios, particularly where visual clues are subtle and non-obvious.

-\subsection{additional cases from GeoArena}
+\subsection{Additional cases from GeoArena}

 In this section, we present additional case studies from GeoArena to illustrate the diversity and complexity of the geolocalization tasks it encompasses.
 Figure~\ref{fig:appendix_case_study_1} showcases an image of the iconic Percé Rock in Quebec, Canada, highlighting the model's ability to recognize unique geological formations.
 Figure~\ref{fig:appendix_case_study_2} features the Olympic Park in Beijing, China, demonstrating the model's proficiency in identifying modern architectural landmarks.
 Lastly, Figure~\ref{fig:appendix_case_study_3} depicts a golf course in Fiji, emphasizing the model's capability to infer locations based on environmental and recreational context.
-These examples underscore GeoArena's effectiveness in challenging models to perform accurate geolocalization across a wide range of scenarios.
+These examples underscore GeoArena's effectiveness in challenging models to perform accurate geographic reasoning across a wide range of scenarios.